 - Small Animal Kingdom/Rainforest

 The Small Animal Kingdom and Rainforest building is home to more animal species than any other area at Zoo Boise.
 Favorites include the spider monkeys, lemurs, meerkats, Komdo dragon, and many more!
 Interested in meeting a 350 pound Aldabra tortoise?
-Check out the Mr. Mac Behind the Scenes Tour.
+Check out the Animal Experiences page.

 - South American Loop

 The Penguin Pavilion may be the most popular spot on the South American Loop, but make sure you visit the capybara (South America’s largest rodent) on the way there.
-Interested in a Penguin Behind the Scenes Tour?
-Learn more HERE.
+Interested in a Penguin Private Animal Experience?
+Learn more on our Animal Experiences page.

 - What's in a Name?